Music of Port Harcourt

 Port Harcourt, a city of Rivers State located to the south of Nigeria, has a thriving music scene encompassing both native African and foreign-influenced genres.
 It plays host to numerous radio stations, prominent recording studios, such as the Street Rhymes Studios and other music institutions.
 As a state capital, Port Harcourt has one of the liveliest club scenes in the country as well as music venues, bars and restaurants.
 As of 2015, Hip-hop, pop, highlife and reggae are most popular music styles among young people in the city.

 Notable musicians and record labels

-Port Harcourt is the birth place of many locally and internationally admired musicians, including Duncan Mighty, S33D, iENO, SKILALAH, Thaa Realest, Muma Gee, Serllin, Ridm, Timaya, Burna Boy, Duncan Daniels, Omah Lay, Muna, POS, 1da Banton, Ajebo Hustlers M Trill, Lyrikal, Mr. 2Kay, Waconzy, Gthree Mayami, Mercy Chinwo, Rico Slim, Kutie, Nelly Jazz and Idahams.
-The city is home to NoDo records, Froshboi Media, Empire Dreamin Records 7dnaija record, InterSpace Publishing and Grafton Entertainment,one of Africa's biggest record labels to date.
+Port Harcourt is the birthplace of many locally and internationally admired musicians, including Duncan Mighty, Muma Gee, Timaya, Burna Boy, Duncan Daniels, Omah Lay, Muna, POS, 1da Banton, Ajebo Hustlers, M Trill, Lyrikal, Mr. 2Kay, Waconzy, Mercy Chinwo, Rico Slim, and Idahams.
+The city is home to NoDo records, Froshboi Media, Empire Dreamin Records 7dnaija record, InterSpace Distribution and Grafton Entertainment, one of Africa's biggest record labels to date.
 Founded in 2004, Grafton Entertainment has contributed extensively towards the growth of the Port Harcourt music scene from discovering and exposing her best talents to organizing some of the city's groundbreaking concerts.
-The first signee to the label was Bayelsa duo De Indispensables whose Press On Pt.
+The first signee to the label was Bayelsa duo De Indispensables whose Press on Pt.
 2 album in the 2000s put Port Harcourt on the global hip hop map.